-Up until now, the Indian Silverbill was not included in the Italian checklists (Brichetti & Fracasso, 2015; Bacetti et al., 2021).
-The records reported in this work should be the first related to a naturalised population in the Italian territory, and should satisfy the requirements for the species to be included in the AERC Category C according to Bacetti et al., 2021.
+Up until now, the Indian Silverbill was not included in the Italian checklists (Brichetti & Fracasso, 2015; Baccetti et al., 2021).
+The records reported in this work should be the first related to a naturalized population in the Italian territory and should satisfy the requirements for the species to be included in the AERC Category C, according to Baccetti et al. (2021), who followed the categorization suggested by the "Association of European Records and Rarities Committees".

-It will be interesting to keep monitoring the situation of the nest in Sanremo, (1) to better understand the size of the population, (2) to understand the precise reproductive phenology of the species, and (3) to collect more data about the effective increase and expansion of the Indian Silverbill in north-western Italy.
+It will be interesting to keep monitoring the situation of the nest in Sanremo, i) to better understand the size of the population, ii) to understand the precise reproductive phenology of the species, and iii) to collect more data about the effective increase and expansion of the Indian Silverbill in north-western Italy.

-Furthermore, the Indian Silverbill could also be favoured by climate change, as has also been seen in other bird species originally from tropical or subtropical habitats (Naimi et al., 2022).
-Warmer springs and autumns may have influenced the reproductive success of the species, possibly favouring dispersal movements over longer distances.
-Also, the fact that the Indian Silverbill inhabits humanaltered environments, can be an important factor for its success and spreading (González-Lagos et al., 2021).
-It is important to develop future research on the expansion of the species also considering these aspects, and our work, that reports the first Italian records, could be a useful base for future studies.
+Furthermore, the Indian Silverbill could also be favored by climate change, as has also been seen in other bird species originally from tropical or subtropical habitats (Naimi et al., 2022).
+Warmer springs and autumns may have influenced the reproductive success of the species, possibly favoring dispersal movements over longer distances.
+Also, the fact that the Indian Silverbill inhabits human-altered environments can be an important factor in its success and spreading (González-Lagos et al., 2021).
+It is important to develop future research on the expansion of the species, also considering these aspects, and our work, which reports the first Italian records, could be a useful base for future studies.

-Note from the authors: When our short communication was ready to be published, two additional observations of the species were recorded: at least 25 individuals (including a recently fledged juvenile) in Sanremo on the 14th of December 2024 (L. Giunta), a record that represents the maximum number of individuals in Italy; on the same day, 3 individuals were recorded in Pisa (M. Lenti on ebird.org).
+Note from the authors.
+When our short communication was ready to be published, two additional observations of the species were recorded: at least 25 individuals (including a recently fledged juvenile) in Sanremo on the 14th of December 2024 (L. Giunta), a record that represents the maximum number of individuals in Italy; on the same day, 3 individuals were recorded in Pisa (M. Lenti on ebird.org).
 Although it cannot be ruled out that these 3 individuals escaped from captivity, this would be the first Italian record outside of Liguria.
 Both records are supported by photos and may confirm the eastward expansion of the species that we describe in our work.